 As of now, however, the CTPF board is leaving its members vulnerable to the maneuverings of Wall Street—and pouring a significant amount of money into it, too.
 This doesn’t just put teachers’ pensions or jobs at risk; it also encourages a system of inequality that hurts all middle-class Americans.

-Matthew Cunningham-Cook is a freelance journalist who has written for The Nation, Labor Notes, and the Public Employee Press.
+Matthew Cunningham-Cook is a labor researcher and writer living in Prince George's County, Maryland.
 You can contact him at m.cunninghamcook [at] gmail.com.